-In addition to our standard summer fellowships, the Rapoport Center offers two named fellowships:
+In addition to our standard summer fellowships, the Rapoport Center offers three named fellowships:

 - The Charles Moyer Human Rights Fellowship honors the life and work of Charles Moyer, whose professional career has been devoted to the international protection of human rights, and who was the first Secretary of the Inter-American Court of Human Rights.
 Learn more.

 Proposals for split summers will be considered, but proposals for the full summer are preferred.
 Fellowships will not be awarded for any work for which a student is receiving academic credit.

-The fellowships are made possible by the generous support of: Scott Hendler and Lulu Flores of Hendler Lyons Flores; the Orlando Letelier and Ronnie Karpen Moffitt Endowed Presidential Scholarship in Law; The Planethood Foundation; and the Bernard and Audre Rapoport Center for Human Rights and Justice.
+The fellowships are made possible by the generous support of: The Ford Foundation; Scott Hendler and Lulu Flores of Hendler Lyons Flores; the Orlando Letelier and Ronnie Karpen Moffitt Endowed Presidential Scholarship in Law; and the Bernard and Audre Rapoport Center for Human Rights and Justice.

 ACLU, American Gateways, Beijing University Women's Legal Aid Center (China), Center for Gender & Refugee Studies, Center for Governance and Development (Kenya), Constitutional Law Center for Muslims in America, Children at Risk, Disability Rights Texas, Documentation Center of Cambodia (Cambodia), Equal Justice Center, Farmworker Justice, Ghana Center for Democratic Development (Ghana), Human Rights Initiative of North Texas, Human Rights Law Network (India), Human Rights USA, Human Rights Watch, Inter-American Foundation, Kurdish Human Rights Project (United Kingdom), Lawyers Without Borders, Legal Resources Centre (South Africa), Mental Health Advocacy Services, Mexican American Legal Defense & Education Fund, Myrna Mack Foundation (Guatemala), Orleans Public Defenders, Protimos (United Kingdom), Proyecto de Derechos Económicos, Sociales y Culturales (Mexico), Robert F. Kennedy Center For Justice and Human Rights, South Texas Pro Bono Asylum Representation Project, Texas Civil Rights Project, Texas Rio Grande Legal Aid, UN Special Rapporteur on Health (India), UN Office of the Commissioner for Human Rights (Panama), UNHCR Political Asylum Project, and the World Organization for Human Rights USA.